ZEBRA

 ABOUT THE PROJECT

-Better prevention of new fractures in patients with hip fractures.
+Improve the prevention of new fractures in patients with hip fractures.

-Oslo University Hospital is responsible for data.
+Oslo University Hospital is the data controller.

 WHO CAN JOIN?

-WHAT DOES THE STUDY INCLUDE?
+WHAT DOES THE STUDY INVOLVE?